lrhm/connect-without-vpn/README.md

 * finding default interface
 * finding default gateway
 * adding a self learning system to route filtered ip's to tunnel and not filters ip's directly

+## Self learning
+`sniffer.py` is a basic implementation of self learning patterns. which takes a different approach rather than `director.py` which is:
+* route every packet in default censored interface and sniff all packets, if there is a censored ip then route that in tunnel interface.
+* route dns through tunnel which solve dns censored ssl websites.

+### self learning pattern's :
+* `403 Forbidden` in socket's data.
+* no answer. but the site might be down. should find a better approach